 Addiction psychiatrists may also be known by the following names: addictionologist, addiction doctor, and substance abuse doctor.

-There are 239 specialists practicing Addiction Psychiatry in California with an overall average rating of 3.8 stars.
-There are 59 hospitals in California with affiliated Addiction Psychiatry specialists, including Cedars - Sinai Medical Center, St. John's Pleasant Valley Hospital and Mercy Medical Center Redding.
+There are 239 specialists practicing Addiction Psychiatry in California with an overall average rating of 3.7 stars.
+There are 68 hospitals in California with affiliated Addiction Psychiatry specialists, including Cedars - Sinai Medical Center, Kern Medical Center and St. John's Pleasant Valley Hospital.